 After taking a short boat trip to Split, start off with lunch before joining a local guide for a walking tour of the city to learn about its history.
 See the original and fantastically preserved basements lying under the streets and buildings, as well as the Cathedral in Diocletian’s Peristyle and Jupiter’s Temple.

 Explore the impressive ruins of Diocletian’s Palace, Split’s most imposing structure and some of the most interesting ruins on the Adriatic coast.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.
 As there’s a lot to see and do in Hvar, you may want to consider staying a bit longer – additional accommodation can be arranged if this is the case.

 Ask a personal travel manager about this deal.

 Advertised prices are per person twin share, correct at time of publication and are subject to availability and change at any time without notification due to fluctuations in charges, taxes and currency.
-Offer is valid on new bookings only. ^Exclusive bonus 10% discount applies to family tours to new bookings only, made and deposited from 1 Jan to 31 Mar 2019.
+Offer is valid on new bookings only. ^Exclusive bonus 10% discount applies to family tours to new bookings only, made and deposited until 31 Mar 2019.
 The discount applies to the land tour price only and cannot be used in conjunction with any other offer and are not combinable.
+Child price: 17 years and under at time of travel.
 Discount does not apply to local payments/kitty, permits, additional travel arrangements, international and local airfares.
 Deposit of $400 per person per trip is required upon booking and full payment is due 56 days prior to departure.
 If booking within 56 days of departure, full payment is due immediately.
 Other conditions apply.
 Please contact your personal travel manager for full terms and conditions.